sandstorm-io/sandstorm/docs/vagrant-spk/installation.md

 ## Ensure git is installed

+**Windows users**: You can safely skip this git step.
+Continue to the next section to ensure Vagrant is installed.

 In this tutorial, we use git to download some code, so you need it on your computer.

 In the terminal, type the following and press enter.